zhandavidz/diyaqi/docs/sensor.md

 This requires us to do some manual setup on the pi before we boot it up for the first time, but don't worry!
 Just follow the instructions carefully and you should be good to go!

 Firstly, we need to enable ssh (secure shell) on the pi
-	- secure shell is a method by which a computer can remotley access another computer
+	 (secure shell is a method by which a computer can remotley access another computer)

 ### Enabling secure shell access (ssh)
 When you burned your Raspberry pi OS image, there should have been two 'partitions' created on your SD card.
 They will appear, on most operating systems, as two individual devices.
 We need to access the "boot" partition, which is the first partition and is also the smaller one.

+**Look for files named "start.elf" and "cmdline.txt" to confirm you are in the boot partition**

 Once you get into the boot partition, make a file called "ssh" with no extension and save it.
 The text inside it doesn't matter, so you can put anything you want in there (or nothing, it doesn't matter)